prathamesonar/book-review-platform/README.md

 # 📚 Book Review Platform - MERN Stack

 A full-stack Book Review Platform built with the MERN stack (MongoDB, Express, React, Node.js).
 This project allows users to sign up, log in, add, and review books.
-It features a complete authentication system, CRUD operations for books and reviews, and a range of bonus features including live search, sorting, dark mode, and data visualization.
+It features a complete authentication system, CRUD operations for books and reviews, and a range of features including live search, sorting, dark mode, and data visualization.

 ---